richard-devbot/CHAOS-HUNTER/README.md

 </summary>

 Here, we describe how to containerize both K8s (kind) clusters and the ChaosEater app.
-If you want to check the app's behavior while modifying the codebase, try the developement mode.
+If you want to check the app's behavior while modifying the codebase, try ```Opiton A-dev: Developement mode```.
-See its [document](./docs/development.md) for more details.

 > **⚠️WARNING**
 > This option uses privileged mode, so it should only be used on your local machine or a securely isolated cloud environment.